google/fractribution/py/README.md

 If you need to debug changes you've made, it is much faster to do locally, rather than going through the slower process of uploading several versions of the Cloud Function for each small change.
-Use the `functions-framework` to debug locally as below:
+The easiest way to debug is to use the standalone command-line version of Fractribution, as [described above](#running-fractribution).
+However, Cloud Functions do have a local-execution framework called `functions-framework`, which is described
+below:

 First, follow
 [these instructions](https://cloud.google.com/python/setup?hl=en#installing_python)